seismic-initiative/consciOS-paper/paper-edited.md

 * Human experiments: controlled lab tasks with HRV and subjective EGS ladders as feedback; interventions include coherence‑enhancing microprotocols and belief‑update manipulations (see Appendix A: H1–H4).
 * Hybrid setups: human‑in‑the‑loop training where EGS signals are incorporated as shaping rewards for agent training (evaluate transfer and subjective agency).

 Illustrative toy ablation (sanity check).
-We implemented a minimal environment with episodic distributional shifts and compared a hierarchical agent using a coherence‑weighted selector (βC + αU − γCost) against a flat baseline.
-Sweeping β and α while logging selection traces yields aggregated heatmaps (reward, alignment rate, position‑match proxy) indicating that higher coherence weighting increases alignment with hidden context and improves simple proxy metrics in this toy setting.
+We implemented a minimal environment with episodic distributional shifts and compared a hierarchical agent using a coherence‑weighted selector (b*C + a*U − g*Cost) against a flat baseline.
+Sweeping b and a while logging selection traces yields aggregated heatmaps (reward, alignment rate, position‑match proxy) indicating that higher coherence weighting increases alignment with hidden context and improves simple proxy metrics in this toy setting.
 These traces serve as an instrumentation check only; full benchmarks belong in domain‑appropriate tasks.

 ###### 4.9 Transition